Emoji Counter

 Frequently Asked Questions

-- How many characters does an emoji count as?
+- How many emoji are too many?

-- Does emoji count affect readability?
+- Can emoji hurt readability?

 Emoji Character Impact by Platform